-We’re keeping a close eye on government guidelines and expect to be able to start flying to Cyprus again in the coming weeks.
 Holidays during the COVID-19 pandemic will be slightly different to what you’re used to.
 But, we’re doing everything we can to make sure that you have a brilliant TUI holiday.
 We understand how important it is to know what to expect while you’re away.
-That’s why we’ve put together this page to fill you in on what you can expect in Cyprus, once we start flying there again.
+That’s why we’ve put together this page to fill you in on everything you need to know about your holiday to Cyprus, from face masks to social distancing.

 Your flight and hotel experience